Goso asks: A water buffalo walks out of its enclosure. The head, the horns, and the four legs go through, but why doesn’t the tail, too?

 Walshe, M. O’C. (1987).
 Meister Eckhart: Sermons & Treatises Volume I. Element Books Limited, UK.

 Walshe, M. O’C. (1987).
 Meister Eckhart: Sermons & Treatises Volume II.
 Element Books Limited, UK.

 Walshe, M.O’C. (1990).
 Meister Eckhart: Sermons & Treatises Volume III.
 Element Books Limited, UK.

 Paramhansa Yogananda (1946).
 Autobiography of a Yogi.
-NY, The Philosophical Library.
+New York: The Philosophical Library.